What's New Archive

 This year's cohort are: Will Christian from Michigan Technological University, Tina Chen from Middlebury College, Max Garvue from University of Nebraska - Lincoln, Nick Barber from Drexel University, Danielle Naiman from the University of California - San Diego, Gabby Kalbach from California State University - Monterey Bay, Sophie Shapiro and Courcelle Stark from Smith College, Emily van Auken from Stonehill College.
 Read more about each of them and their projects here.

-Learn more about NOAA’s Ernest F. Hollings (Hollings) Undergraduate Program, the National Science Foundation Research Experience for Undergraduate (NSF-REU) program, JISAO summer internship program, and the NOAA College-Supported Internship Program.
+Learn more about NOAA’s Ernest F. Hollings (Hollings) Undergraduate Program, the National Science Foundation Research Experience for Undergraduate (NSF-REU) program, JISAO summer intership program, and the NOAA College-Supported Internship Program.

 This week, the US Virgin Island National Park will deploy the 12th Noise Reference Station in the National Park.
 PMEL's Acoustic program built the hydrophone and provided the instrumentation and software.
 Identical hydrophones have been deployed at the other reference stations to ensure consistency across the data sets.
 Data collected by the NOAA Ocean Noise Reference Station Network contributes to national monitoring efforts and assesses potential noise impacts on marine resources, including endangered marine mammals and fish.
 This Noise Reference Station is part of a large-scale effort to monitor long-term changes and trends in underwater sound across U.S. water.
 The network of stations provide fundamental data to understand what ambient ocean sound levels are now, how they're changing over time and how man-made noise, such as from shipping, may be impacting marine life.
 The locations of the network range from as far north as the Arctic coast of Alaska to American Samoa in the South Pacific.